Khadija-mahmoud/ai_art_plagiarism_post/README.md

 I've also written a blog about developing an automation solution for resizing images on my [Blog](https://khadija-mahmoud.github.io/ai_art_plagiarism_post/).
 Click [here](Automation_Blog/Problem_and_Context.md) to read it and learn how to automate image resizing. 🖼️✨

-## 🎨 Art Gallery

-Feel free to explore my art creations in the [Art Gallery]() section of my profile. 🖌️🖼️

 ## 📫 Contact